felixge/sqlbench/README.md

 ### How It Works

 sqlbench takes a list of SQL files and keeps executing them sequentially, measuring their execution times.
-By default the execution time is measured by prefixing the query with `EXPLAIN ANALYZE` and capturing the total `Execution Time` for it.
+By default the execution time is measured by prefixing the query with `EXPLAIN (ANALYZE, TIMING OFF) ` and capturing the total `Execution Time` for it.

 The query columns are ordered by mean execution time in ascending order, and the relative difference compared to the fastest query is shown in parentheses.